-Russia: Percent of world GDP: For that indicator, The World Bank provides data for Russia from 1989 to 2015.
-The average value for Russia during that period was 1.81 percent with a minumum of 0.61 percent in 1999 and a maximum of 3.01 percent in 2013.
+Brazil: Percent of world GDP: For that indicator, The World Bank provides data for Brazil from 1980 to 2015.
+The average value for Brazil during that period was 2.29 percent with a minumum of 1.45 percent in 2003 and a maximum of 3.6 percent in 2011.
 See the global rankings for that indicator or use the country comparator to compare trends over time.

 Definition: We calculated the world GDP as the sum of the GDP of all countries expressed in current USD.
 The share of GDP is the GDP of a particular country as percent of the world GDP.
 GDP at purchaser's prices is the sum of gross value added by all resident producers in the economy plus any product taxes and minus any subsidies not included in the value of the products.
 It is calculated without making deductions for depreciation of fabricated assets or for depletion and degradation of natural resources.
 Data are in current U.S. dollars.
 Dollar figures for GDP are converted from domestic currencies using single year official exchange rates.
 For a few countries where the official exchange rate does not reflect the rate effectively applied to actual foreign exchange transactions, an alternative conversion factor is used.